 - voice and pacing?

-Our in-depth writing consultation, together with my editorial letter, will constitute a map—a clear, comprehensive plan—to guide you as you take your book-in-progress to the next level.
+My editorial letter and margin notes, together with our in-depth, follow-up phone or Skype consultation, will constitute a road map—a clear, comprehensive plan—to guide you as you take your book-in-progress to the next level.

 Let’s see if we’re a good fit to get your writing project done!